camunda/camunda-docs-manual/content/update/minor/70-to-71/_index.md

 ### Update the JBoss Application Server

-Camunda BPM 7.1 ships with a new version of the JBoss AS 7, namely, 7.2.0.
+Camunda Platform 7.1 ships with a new version of the JBoss AS 7, namely, 7.2.0.
 The preferred update steps are:

 * copy all your custom modules / subsystems to the new JBoss server directory